vidalpaul/chain-doh/corda/notes.md

 there are no global broadcast channels on Corda, so one must specify the recipients of each message

-Cord nodes dicover each other via a Network Map service which publishes a list of peer nodes, containing metadata about who they are and what services they can offer
+Corda nodes dicover each other via a Network Map service which publishes a list of peer nodes, containing metadata about who they are and what services they can offer

 each nodes maintains a vault containing all of its known facts the vault is a SQL db